automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Acrocanthosaurus.md

 # Acrocanthosaurus
-## Description: The largest meat-eating dinosaur of the early Cretaceous period.
+## The largest meat-eating dinosaur of the early Cretaceous period.